FedericoMazzone/secure-change-point-detection/ARTIFACT-APPENDIX.md

 ## Notes on Reusability

 Our solution has been implemented as the combination of two components: the summarization component (three are available: mean, variance, frequency) and the CUSUM computation component.
 These components can be modified or optimized indipendently.
-The CUSUM computation can be used for independent project or works.
+The CUSUM computation can be used for independent projects or works.